 A return ticket to your country of origin is the best way to do this, although if you’re traveling on a Schengen visa, most airlines and passport control officers won’t need to see a return ticket as long as you’re still within your 90-day limit.

-Keep in mind that the Schengen visa only applies to tourists.
+REMEMBER: Schengen visa only applies to tourists.

-Countries That Strictly Enforce The Return Ticket Rule
+Countries That Strictly Enforce the Return Ticket Rule

 As I noted earlier, although pretty much all countries require tourists to show proof of a return ticket, not all countries enforce that rule at passport control and entry points.